sahiliamsso/docs/source/authn-guide/passport.md

 [Passport](http://passportjs.org/) is a component used in the Gluu Server to consolidate social login.
-With over 300 existing "strategies" it provides a crowd-sourced approach to supporting popular existing websites.
+With over 300 existing "strategies" it provides a crowd-sourced approach to supporting popular consumer IDPs.
 Passport not only normalizes authentication, it also provides a standard mapping for user claims.

 Passport is an Express-based web application.
-We've modified it to call oxTrust API's for it's non-static configuration.
+We've modified it to call oxTrust APIs for its non-static configuration.
 Because its configuration is stored centrally in LDAP, you can scale Passport even in clustered topologies.

 The Gluu Server needs only one interception script for Passport.
-This script is distributed in our default distribution.
+This script is included in our default distribution.
 Post-authentication, this script uses just-in-time provisioning to add the user to the Gluu LDAP server if a local account does not already exist.
 In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain